 The Roman Catholic Bible has 27 books of the New Testament and 46 books of the Old Testament.
-Start reading the Bible with The Gospel of Mark because it is easy, short and historical.
+Start reading the Bible with The Gospel of Mark because it is short, easy and historical.

 Pray with the Bible.
-Prayer is a conversation with God, the Virgin Mary or the saints, and the Church recommends we pray often because prayer strengths the recognition of God’s presence and draws us closer to Him.
+Prayer is a conversation with God, the Virgin Mary or the saints, and the Church recommends prayer because it strengths the recognition of God’s presence and draws us closer to Him.